 What will it cost to send your child to Columbia College in the future?
+In the past four years, this school's published in-state tuition and fee total rose from $6,739 to $22,704.
+This amounts to an average annual price increase of 47.4%.
 Nationally, university tuition prices are rising around 5% per year.
-Looking out five, ten, fifteen or eighteen years, these are CollegeCalc's estimates how much you could expect to pay for a 2 year degree assuming tuition increases at the national average rate.
-Estimated future prices are based on the current in-state 2 year cost of $37,982.00.
+Looking out five, ten, fifteen or eighteen years, these are CollegeCalc's estimates how much you could expect to pay for a 4 year degree assuming tuition increases at the national average rate.
+Estimated future prices are based on the current 4 year cost of $145,408.00.
 Use the college savings plan calculator below to perform a more comprehensive analysis on future costs and how much you will need to save for Columbia College.

 We've compared the out of state cost of the most popular undergraduate areas of study at Columbia College to the national average for all other colleges offering the same major.
 Use this comparison to determine particular programs where this school offers value relative to other colleges.

 |Business Administration and Management, General Bachelor's Degree||200||5% costlier|